canizalesJd/bookbot/README.md

 # bookbot
-Bookbot from the Boot.dev backend development curriculum
+* Bookbot from the Boot.dev backend development curriculum
+* BookBot is my first project!